puppetlabs/dellemc-powerstore/README.md

 See the reference documentation for a list of all available [Resource types](REFERENCE.md#resource-types).

+## Usage with Puppet Enterprise

+After the module and its dependencies have been deployed inside PE (see [Installation for use with Puppet Enterprise](#installation-for-use-with-puppet-enterprise)), its tasks and plans should become usable in the PE Console and through the PE Orchestrator APIs.

+You can onboard the devices using the Nodes | Add | Add Network Device menu option.
+Please enter the device's credentials (see the `inventory.yaml` above for an example of the credential parameters).
+After the device has been created you can start managing it as a standard PE node using Puppet manifests with resources and run tasks and plans against the device.

 ## Reference

 Please see [REFERENCE](REFERENCE.md) for detailed information on available resource types, tasks and plans.